amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 You can have a look at the complete [code of the example on GitHub](https://github.com/amannn/street-photography-viewer).

-Many thanks to [Delba Oliveira](https://twitter.com/delba_oliveira) from Vercel for providing feedback for this article!
+Many thanks to [Delba de Oliveira](https://twitter.com/delba_oliveira) from Vercel for providing feedback for this article!

 ### Further reading on Smashing Magazine